 The default value of the driver node type is the same as the worker node type.
 You can choose a larger driver node type with more memory if you are planning to

 collect() a lot of data from Spark workers and analyze them in the notebook.

 Since the driver node maintains all of the state information of the notebooks attached, make sure to detach unused notebooks from the driver.

 Azure Databricks workers run the Spark executors and other services required for the proper functioning of the clusters.
 When you distribute your workload with Spark, all of the distributed processing happens on workers.

 To run a Spark job, you need at least one worker.
 If a cluster has zero workers, you can run non-Spark commands on the driver, but Spark commands will fail.

 Azure Databricks maps cluster node instance types to compute units known as DBUs.
-See the instance types pricing page for a list of the supported instance types and their corresponding DBUs.
-For cloud provider information, see Azure instance type specifications and pricing.
+See the instance type pricing page for a list of the supported instance types and their corresponding DBUs.
+For instance provider information, see Azure instance type specifications and pricing.

-Azure Databricks will always provide one year’s deprecation notice before ceasing support for an Azure instance type.
+Azure Databricks will always provide one year’s deprecation notice before ceasing support for an instance type.